 - 1.5.1.
-Must be a suitably experienced and qualified body; - 1.5.2.Responsible for discharging activities within this Code for change management and monitoring;

-- 1.5.3.
-Secretariat for the SMICoP Governance Board and any sub-groups; - 1.5.4.Responsible for maintaining documentation and baseline products, including the Code itself; - 1.5.5.Responsible for publishing outputs from the change management and reporting processes; - 1.5.6.
-Responsible for publishing the Domestic Customer Survey Reports; microbusiness survey results are not required to be published; and - 1.5.7.
-Responsible for procurement and contract management of any contracted parties.
+Must be a suitably experienced and qualified body; - 1.5.2.Responsible for discharging activities within this Code for change management and monitoring; - 1.5.3.
+Secretariat for the SMICoP Governance Board and any sub-groups; - 1.5.4.Responsible for maintaining documentation and baseline products, including the Code itself; - 1.5.5.Responsible for publishing outputs from the change management and reporting processes; and - 1.5.6.Responsible for procurement and contract management of any contracted parties.

-1.6.
-Change Advisory Group
+1.6.Change Advisory Group

-1.6.1.
-As set out in the Code change management process within this Code.
+1.6.1.As set out in the Code change management process within this Code.